kerkomen/rei/README.md

 U V
 ```

-You may want to keep the rest of the columns, here's how you can accomplish that:
+You may want to keep the rest of the columns, here's the code for that:

 ```sh
 > rei "a b ... -> a ..."